About Bernstein

 Paul Reboh

-First CTO, now CEO (French).
-Paul built the technical foundations of Bernstein — the zero-knowledge architecture, triple-layer anchoring system, and the platform used today.
-He now leads the company's strategy and operations.
+Initially CTO, now CEO.
+Paul built Bernstein's core technology - including the zero-knowledge architecture and the platform used today.
+He now leads the company's strategy, operations, and ongoing development of the platform.

 Jean-Maxime Riviere

-Former Head of Sales (French-German).
-JM drove Bernstein's early commercial growth, building relationships with law firms, accelerators, and enterprises across Europe.
-He has since moved on to other projects.
+OG Head of Sales at Bernstein.
+JM drove the company's early commercial growth, building relationships with law firms, accelerators, and enterprises across Europe, and establishing the first partnerships and distribution channels.

-— a testament to the shared values that started it all.
+- a testament to the shared values that gave birth to Bernstein.

 Why Bernstein?